Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I sometimes throw mine into a casserole or stir fry too.
 The sauce, meat, and carb (rice, noodles, etc) seems to hide any off flavor, we get extra veggies, and I don't waste any money.

 Actually, the USDA FSIS (food safety and inspection site) states that freezer burned foods of any type are not dangerous.
 Burn is caused by oxygen reaching the surface of the food (which is why we package it to begin with).
 They suggest cutting away the freezer burned area on meat to minimize flavor problems.
-Otherwise, these foods are completely safe to eat.

 Is there any nifty way to remove the freezer flavor that sometimes gets into frozen veggies?
 Thanks!